 Ages: 13+; 60 minutes

-This class will be held on Tuesdays, September 15th to November 3rd, 2020 at 7:30pm.
-The second semester of music theory is the logical extension from our Theory 101 class.
+This class will be held on Mondays, September 13th to December 6th, 2021 at 7:30pm.
+The second semester of music theory is the logical extension of our Theory 101 class.
 We’ll build upon our prior studies with a comprehensive study of intervals, chord construction, diatonic and chromatic harmony, and advance binary and ternary note values.
 There will also be copious amounts of in-class participation including rhythmic dictation and ear training.
 This class will begin to cover intermediate theoretical topics so it is highly advised that students take the 101 class prior to enrolling in 102.
 Students wanting to take this class without taking Theory 101 should contact the instructor prior to registration.
 Specific topics covered will include: